Generic capability 2

 The first capability concerned the ability of a rehabilitation professional to work within part of the intangible but vital environment of the professional and the team, the organisational environment.
 This second capability concerns the ability of the rehabilitation professional to work with a second intangible environment, the social and cultural environment.
-The capability is that the rehabilitation professional is “able to identify the relevant legal, ethical, and cultural frameworks that appertain to a patient’s situation, to consider them when making decisions, and to adapt plans in the light of these factors.”
-As with the first capability, it acts as a constraint on absolute professional autonomy; the professional has to obey the law, is required by professional bodies to act ethically, and would be wise to take account of their own culture and the culture of the individual patient.
-A MindMap summarising the capability is here.
+The capacity is that the rehabilitation professional is “able to identify the relevant legal, ethical, and cultural frameworks that appertain to a patient’s situation, to consider them when making decisions, and to adapt plans in the light of these factors.”
+As with the first capability, it constrains absolute professional autonomy; the professional has to obey the law, is required by professional bodies to act ethically, and would be wise to take account of their own culture and the culture of the individual patient.
+A MindMap summarising the capability is shown below and can be downloaded here.

-The importance of the legal, ethical and cultural aspects of a patient’s situation are illustrated, vividly and dramatically, in this case. (here) Unusual?
+In this case, the importance of a patient’s legal, ethical and cultural aspects are illustrated vividly and dramatically in a legal report of a case heard before the Court of Protection, where the judge had to make an impossible decision.
+I discussed it in detail in a blog post.
+Unusual?
 Yes.
-But the same factors will have an influence on a significant proportion of cases seen in a busy rehabilitation service on a daily basis, and will affect decisions made and actions taken by all team members.
-For example, up to half of people receiving daily supportive care from social services at home may have reduced mental capacity to make decisions; it is quite frequent for family members to ask carers to do or not do do tasks contrary to a patient’s wish; and family culture will often determine what advice a patient will act on.
+But the same factors will influence a significant proportion of cases seen in an active rehabilitation service daily, affecting decisions made and actions taken by all team members.
+For example, up to half of people receiving daily supportive care from social services at home may have reduced mental capacity to make decisions; it is pretty frequent for family members to ask carers to do or not do tasks contrary to a patient’s wish; and family culture will often determine what advice a patient will act on.

-The key attitudes involved in this capability are:
+The critical attitudes involved in this capability are:

 - being respectful of others, whatever their opinions, values, or ideas;